 - 2 1/2 tablespoons salted butter

-- Place the red beets in a 3 quart sauce pan and cover with water.
+- Place the whole red beets in a 3 quart sauce pan and cover with water.
 Add a dash or two of salt and cook on medium-high heat for 20-30 minutes until they have softened.
-Dump the cooked beets into a colander and allow them to drain and cool before peeling.
-Skip this step if using canned red beets.
+Dump the cooked beets into a colander and allow them to drain and cool before peeling and chunking (if needed for larger beets).
+If using canned red beets you can skip the cooking step.

 Harvard beets are served with a warm glaze vs pickled beets that are covered and often canned with a pickling solution, then refrigerated or served at room temperature.